 - Ensure that only people you trust can connect to your wireless network.
 Do this by enabling strong security including requiring a password for people to connect to your wireless network.
 Once connected, their online activities are then encrypted.

-- Make sure the password you provide to people using your wireless network is a strong password and that it is different from the administrator password.
+- Make sure the password you provide to people using your wireless network is a strong password that is different from both the administrator password and the network name.

 - Remember you only need to enter the administrative password once for each of your devices, as they store and remember the password.